5 Companies That Nail Social Media Recruiting

 With big data recruiting on the rise, social media is playing more of a role in the hiring process than ever before.
-Industry leaders like Google, Facebook, Amazon and more are leading the charge towards a high-tech recruiting process, and social media is a big part of that strategy.
+Industry leaders like Google, Facebook, Amazon, and more are leading the charge toward a high-tech recruiting process, and social media is a big part of that strategy.

 Social media recruiting is still a relatively new game, and some companies play it better than others.
 These 5 companies have used social media successfully to identify and hire top talent faster.
 Follow their lead, and stay on top of the latest trends in recruiting and hiring!

 It only makes sense that the company that revolutionized social media should be at the forefront of social media recruiting.
 With their highly innovative and successful recruiting initiative “Join the Flock,” Twitter effectively consolidated the lines of contact between serious, highly skilled job seekers and overworked headhunters.
 The @JoinTheFlock Twitter account has more than 406,000 followers and tweets everything from open positions to recruiting events to positive posts from current Twitter employees.

 Disney isn’t only the place where dreams come true – it’s also a champion of social media recruiting.
 The Walt Disney Company has a dedicated Twitter account (with more than 91,000 followers) for careers.
 The account posts descriptive job openings that make great use of hashtags (an example?
 “We’re on the lookout for an innovative #Marketing & Creative #Producer.
 Apply here! #disneyjobs”).
 It also posts tips for job seekers and recruiters and links to Disney’s more robust careers page.
 The account even gives job seekers an inside look at famous Disney employees and today’s Disney culture.